mockoon/mockoon.com/content/blog/mockoon-wearedevelopers-world-congress-berlin-2025.md

 Our founder, Guillaume, we'll be there on **July 10 and 11**, showcasing how **Mockoon makes API mocking easier, faster, and more powerful** for developers and QA teams alike.
 He will be available for live demos, discussions, and to answer any questions you have about Mockoon and how it can fit into your development workflows.

+You can directly book a meeting with Guillaume at the GitHub booth using this link: [Book a meeting](https://calendar.google.com/calendar/u/0/appointments/schedules/AcZssZ1dEKjdAkFViSBD1wavEua7OiTNS__KIPcxSZtLHV-rGvDqwrNGmxUlXWriCKgaLMx354FWqDeA).

 ## Come Say Hi!

 If you're attending WeAreDevelopers, don't miss the chance to **[join us](https://www.linkedin.com/events/7346085387313856512/comments/) at the GitHub booth, grab some Mockoon swag, and say hi**.
 We're looking forward to connecting with the developer community and sharing what we've been building.